 Which Security Products are Banned?

-Any security camera or recorder with any major components manufactured by one of the five Chinese companies is banned for use in any U.S. government property or project.
+Any security camera or network video recorder with any major components manufactured by one of the five Chinese companies is banned for use in any U.S. government property or project.
 That includes equipment using Huawei’s HiSilicon SoC chipsets.
 Considering that the law also bans any original equipment manufacturer (OEM) use of these security cameras, it opens up the ban list to many other companies, even in the U.S.

 For instance, Hikvision and Dahua are two of the biggest security equipment manufacturers worldwide, so it’s vital to be aware of companies that sell products from these companies.
 It’s more likely more companies are selling products from the banned list but don’t disclose that information to the public.
 Read more here: